 Doha - Hamad International Airport

-Featuring two distinct restaurants, a cocktail bar and even an infinity pool below an elaborate five-tier chandelier, Qatar Airways' Al Mourjan lounge at Doha's Hamad International Airport is easily one of the world's best.
+Featuring two distinct restaurants, a reflection pond under a five-tier chandelier, and sprawling footprint the size of 10 Olympic pools, the Qatar Airways’ Al Mourjan lounge at Doha Hamad International is easily one of the world’s best.

 Location & Impressions